akkartik/mu/linux/README.md

 * `browse`: [A text-mode browser for a tiny subset of Markdown](https://mastodon.social/@akkartik/104845344081779025).

-* `ex*`: small stand-alone examples that don't need any of the shared code at the top-level.
+* `apps/ex*`: small stand-alone examples that don't need any of the shared code at the top-level.
 They each have a simple pedagogical goal.
 Read these first.

-* `factorial*`: A simple program to compute factorials in 5 versions, showing all the different syntax sugars and what they expand to.
+* `apps/factorial*`: A simple program to compute factorials in 5 versions, showing all the different syntax sugars and what they expand to.

 The Mu compiler toolchain is also here in the following phases: